 The acceptance test for conversion devices comprises:

-identification test and
+identification test; and

 accuracy of conversions test.

 (NZS 5259 s2.3.4.1)

 An as-found test may serve as an acceptance test if all the tests specified for an acceptance test were carried out and no repairs, maintenance or adjustment which would affect the calibration of the meter or conversion device have been carried out subsequently.